gdsbook/book/notebooks/02_geospatial_computational_environment.md

 reproduce a set of analyses or computational work in a different environment than that in which it was produced.
 There are several approaches to implement this concept in a practical setting.
 For this book, we use a piece of software called Docker.
-Docker is based on a feature of Linux called containers, which allows to create environments and run processes within them in a way that is isolated from the host operating system.
-We decided to settle on Docker mainly for three main reasons: first, it is widely adopted as an industry standard (e.g. almost any website today runs on Docker containers), which means it is well supported and is not likely to disappear any time soon; second, it has also become a standard in the world of data science, which means foundational projects such as Jupyter create official containers for these packages; and third, because of the two previous reasons, developing the book
+Docker is based on the idea of a "container," which allows users to create computational environments and run processes within them in a way that is isolated from the host operating system.
+We decided to use Docker for three main reasons: first, it is widely adopted as an industry standard (e.g. many websites run on Docker containers), which means it is well supported and is likely to be maintained for a while; second, it has also become a standard in the world of data science, which means foundational projects such as Jupyter create official containers for these packages; and third, because of the two previous reasons, developing the book